 In the previous post I presented a time series of the Zoomer model, verifying a 1/f (pink) noise signature.
 For the sake of comparison I here present a series from scale-specific dynamics (a Coupled map lattice model) using a comparable system setup.
 Interestingly, an apparent similarity with some statistical aspects of the Zoomer result is appearing, given specific simulation conditions.
+“Fine tuning”, if you wish.
 These critical aspects may reveal important insight in complex dynamics of spatially extended systems, with respect to whether individual (“particle”) mixing is driven by spatial memory and inter-individual congregation (multi-scaled zooming) or standard mixing (CML model with classical, single-scaled diffusion at fine resolutions).

 The present CML model conditions are the same as for the Zoomer version with 5-scale zooming of 1% zoomers pr. scale level and time increment, except for replacing zooming with 1% diffusion between neighbour cells at unit scale.
 Recall from previous posts in this series – and from the older post where the Zoomer model was described in mathematical terms – that zooming has a component of intraspecific cohesion.
 In contrast, diffusion is a memory-less (Markov compliant) kind of re-distribution of individuals.